Spatiotemporal Differences of COVID-19 Infection among Healthcare Workers and Patients in China from January to March 2020: Study Area and Data Sources

 \subsubsection{Data Preprocessing}

-The $Confirmed\ Patient\ Inventory$ is collected and processed by a team at China Data Center and shared on the dataverse platform of Harvard University \cite{b27,b36}.
-Therefore, the $Confirmed\ Patient\ Inventory$ does not require additional data preprocessing.
-In this study, we mainly conducted data preprocessing for confirmed case information of healthcare workers.
+The \emph{Patient Infection Table} is collected and processed by a team at the China Data Center and is shared on the dataverse platform of Harvard University \cite{b19,b28}.
+Therefore, the \emph{Patient Infection Table} does not require additional data preprocessing.
+In this study, we mainly conducted data preprocessing for the confirmed case information of healthcare workers.